aacl2023-srw/aacl2023-srw.github.io/_pages/call.md

 ## General Rules for Submission

-The AACL-IJCNLP 2023 Student Research Workshop (SRW) provides a forum for student researchers who are investigating various areas related to Computational Linguistics and Natural Language Processing.
+The IJCNLP-AACL 2023 Student Research Workshop (SRW) provides a forum for student researchers who are investigating various areas related to Computational Linguistics and Natural Language Processing.
 The workshop provides an excellent opportunity for student participants to present their work and receive valuable feedback from the international research community as well as from selected panelists - experienced researchers, specifically assigned according to the topic of their work, who will prepare in-depth comments and questions in advance of the presentation.

 The workshop's goal is to aid students at multiple stages of their education: including undergraduate, masters, junior and senior PhD students.